flux-framework/rfc/spec_4.rst

 A directional relationship MAY be accompanied not only by the same type but also by the opposite type in the opposite direction.
-For example, a directional ``CONTAINS'' edge MAY be accompanied by an``\ IN'' edge in the other direction, as shown in Figure 3.
+For example, a directional "CONTAINS" edge MAY be accompanied by an "IN" edge in the other direction, as shown in Figure 3.

 Finally, the subsystem name of an edge SHALL be given such that the union of the set of all edges annotated with a same name and the set of